As an Amazon Associate, I earn from qualifying purchases you make on this website.

 With the sun getting lower, the heat of the day dissipated.
 That provided another bonus.
 The sky became bluer, which was what I wanted.
 And the haze we often see in summer was almost non-existent.
 I was in for a treat.

-The afternoon sun beautifully lit the central city.
-And that is where Tokyo Tower, Roppongi Hills and Tokyo Torch.
+The afternoon sun beautifully lit the central city skyline.
+And that is where Tokyo Tower, Roppongi Hills, and Azabudai Hills are.
 Those were the big three.
 They were my main targets.
+I wanted to photograph them.

 To the north were Shibuya and Shinjuku.
 I wasn’t really interested in them.
 As it was a Sunday, many building lights wouldn’t be on.
 I will photograph them another time.

-To the west, the scenery was pretty dull.
+The scenery to the west was pretty dull.
 Very little was there.
 It was an ocean of bland suburbia.
-But at least this time, I saw Mount Fuji’s summit poking its head through the clouds.
+But at least, I saw Mount Fuji’s summit poking its head through the clouds.

 By the way, I took these photos on a Sunday afternoon.
 That was good and bad.
 Having few people there was a bonus.
 There was one specific thing I didn’t like.

-You might be wondering why I didn’t shoot at Golden Hour?
+You might be wondering why I didn’t shoot the Tokyo Skyline at Golden Hour.
 For those who don’t know what it is, it’s the time 30 minutes on either side of sunrise or sunset.
 Photographers love it because it produces beautiful natural light.
 The light is even, so it is hard to overexpose or underexpose an image.
 And it has a golden hue to it, of course!

 Some people shoot it for precisely that reason.
 I get it.
 But, for me, it is so overused, and I know why people do it.
 It can bore me.
 I’m too used to it.